The Formula Editor

 When you click inside the content area of a formula property, you’ll be presented with Notion’s formula editor.

-• A scrollable list of all available properties, constants, operators, and functions.
+3. A scrollable list of all available properties, built-ins, functions, and variables.
 Clicking one will add it to your formula at the cursor’s current location.

-• A context window the provides a description of the currently selected/hovered formula component.
+4. A context window that provides a description of the currently selected/hovered formula component.
 Also includes a syntax reference and one or more examples.

-In addition to clicking formula components (constants, functions, etc), you can also start typing to automatically filter them.
+In addition to clicking formula components (operators, functions, etc), you can also start typing to automatically filter them.
 Hit enter when the one you want becomes highlighted.

 When you’ve finished writing your formula, hit Ctrl/⌘ + Enter to exit the formula editor.

-If your formula contains an error, you won’t be able to save the changes you’ve made to it.
+If your formula contains an error, you’ll still be able to save the changes you’ve made to it.
+When there are any errors in your formula, the live preview beneath the editor field will display what those are, and the formula property itself will display nothing.

 Learn how to debug your formulas and fix errors: